jido/Arcadam/README.md

 Use "!" in front of a hyperlink to insert an image or a multimedia file.
 Double the "!" to make the image in line with the text rather than in a new block.

-The hyperlink text will be used as the "alt" label.
+The hyperlink text will be used as the "alt" label in HTML.

 Captions are set using a [Block Title](#block-title).